 - 8.1.
-This Standing Order relates to the acquisition and disposal of land and property including leases which are for a fixed term of more than seven years and the granting or entering into a licence agreement. - 8.2.
-All valuations and negotiations shall be the responsibility of the Director of Property and Assets.
+These Procedure Rules relate to the acquisition and disposal of land and property including leases which are for a fixed term of more than seven years and the granting or entering into a licence agreement where considered appropriate. - 8.2.
+All valuations and negotiations shall be the responsibility of the Service Director Property and Assets.
 Anyone undertaking the negotiations on his/her behalf must have appropriate written delegation and must be a qualified Member of the Royal Institution of Chartered Surveyors. - 8.3.
 All valuations prepared for the purpose of a transaction must be accompanied by evidence of the values or comparable properties in the locality, or if possible evidence of recent, similar transactions carried out by the Council.